George Mackay Brown: Higher education and beginnings as poet

 Brown was a mature student at Newbattle Abbey College in the 1951–1952 session, where the poet Edwin Muir, who had a great influence on his life as a writer, was warden.
 His return for the following session was interrupted by recurrent tuberculosis.

 Having had poems published in several periodicals, his first volume of them, The Storm, appeared with the Orkney Press in 1954.
 Muir wrote in the foreword: "Grace is what I find in these poems.".
 Only three hundred copies were printed, and the imprint sold out within a fortnight.
 It was acclaimed in the local press.

 Brown studied English literature at the University of Edinburgh.
 After publication of poems in a literary magazine, with the help of Muir, Brown had a second volume, Loaves and Fishes, published by the Hogarth Press in 1959.
 It was warmly received.

 During this period he met many of the Scottish poets of his time – Sydney Goodsir Smith, Norman MacCaig, Hugh MacDiarmid, Tom Scott and others – with whom he often drank in Rose Street, Edinburgh.
 Here he also met Stella Cartwright, described as "The Muse in Rose Street".
 Brown was briefly engaged to her and began a correspondence that continued until her death in 1985.

 In late 1960, Brown commenced teacher training at Moray House College of Education, but ill health prevented him remaining in Edinburgh.
 On his recovery in 1961, he found he was not suited to teaching and returned late in the year to his mother's house in Stromness, unemployed.
-At this juncture he was received into the Roman Catholic Church, being baptised on 23 December and taking communion the next day.
+At this juncture he was received into the Roman Catholic Church, converting from Presbyterianism of his childhood being baptised on 23 December and taking communion the next day.
 This followed about 25 years of pondering his religious beliefs.
 The conversion was not marked by any change in his daily habits, including his drinking.